electrumsv/electrumsv-secp256k1/README.rst

 Features
 --------

-- Linux, macOS, and Windows all have binary packages for both 64 and 32-bit architectures
+- Linux, macOS, and Windows all have binary packages for 64 bit architectures only.
 - Linux & macOS use GMP for faster computation
 - Implements a fix for `<https://bugs.python.org/issue28150>`_ to support Python 3.6+ on macOS